Duo Functions¶

 end

-This function is similar to Surkus
+This function is similar to Surkus expansion

-where is either taken as the damped-coordinate given by:
+is taken as the damped-coordinate given by:

-Here is a reference position equal to
+is a reference position equal to

 by default and